 This chicken pastina soup has to be the best ever Italian comfort food.
 Made with leftover rotisserie chicken, healthy vegetables and tiny star shaped pasta, it will either take you right back to your childhood or introduce a brand new comfort food delight.
 Pastina chicken stellini soup is just what the doctor ordered.
 It’s hearty, flavorful, and super easy to make.

-Personally I was lucky enough to grow up with chicken pastina soup.
+Personally I was lucky enough to grow up with pastina chicken soup.
 That’s why I have fond memories of the dish but if you’ve never tried it, I promise you’re in for a real treat when you do!
 Find out how to make pastina and this will definitely become a new favourite in your regular meal rotation.

 Other Recipes You Will Love